 Use of the tunnel will be free of charge.
 However, compulsory pilotage, regulated by the Pilot Act, would be applicable for vessels over 70 meters using the fairway through Stad ship tunnel.
 Compulsory pilotage would be applicable for vessels over 70 meters.
 It is possible that compulsory pilotage may be replaced with a Pilot Exemption Certificate (PEC).

-No. On each side, there is a 3.5 meter wide fended lead structure, but this is mostly to prevent the bridge wing from touching the tunnel walls.
+No. On each side, there will be a 3.5 meter wide fended lead structure, but this is mostly to prevent the bridge wing from touching the tunnel walls.
 In addition, this structure may be used in the event of an evacuation, and thus have the status of emergency exit.

 For safety purposes the distance between passing vessels will probably be around 400 meters.
 As a general rule, this is regarded as the minimum distance for safe travel.
-With this distance, we will be able to run five ships through per hour.
+With this distance, we will be able to allow five ships to pass through every hour.

 No. This issue is still undergoing planning.
-Most likely leisure boats will be granted a specific slot times, for example during the morning and evening.
-Another alterntive would be to fit them into line of passing vessels.
+Most likely leisure boats will be granted specific slot times, for example during the morning and evening.
+Another alternative would be to add them to the convoy of passing vessels.

 A decision on final speed limitation for both fjords and in the tunnel will be made at a later date, as part of the revision of the Maritime Traffic Act.
 Through the tunnel, it will likely be eight knots for speed boats, which equals a ten minute voyage through the tunnel.
 Other boats would most likely have to hold five knots.

-The tunnel will have fendering that have been dimensioned for the largest vessels that may pass through it.
+The tunnel will have fendering that have been dimensioned for the largest vessels that may pass through.

-Estimates that have been made in connection with the technical preliminary study, shows that four houses and some barns, sheds and boathouses have to be demolished to initiate the construction process.
+Estimates made in connection with the technical preliminary study, show that four houses and some barns, sheds and boathouses have to be demolished to initiate the construction process.
 The NCA has had meetings with each of the landowners who may be affected, and there is a good dialogue between the homeowners and the Norwegian Coastal Administration and the municipality on this issue.

 Overall, we are talking about approximately three million cubic meters of rock.
 This is equal to around eight million tons of pulp.
 Around two thirds of this will be bigger blocks from blasting.
-The rest will be is smaler scaled mass that you get from regular tunneling.
+The rest is smaller scaled mass that you get from regular tunneling.

-The masses will be transported out of the tunnel by vehicles in a traditional manner.
-Furthermore, the masses will be transported on large barges to other locations for final disposal.
+The rock mass will be transported out of the tunnel by vehicles in a traditional manner.
+Furthermore, the rock mass will be transported on large barges to other locations for final disposal.
 There might also be a need to establish a service tunnel next to the main tunnel.

 A final solution in terms of driving method and logistics will probably be clarified in cooperation with the contractor.

-The masses are going to be used in the neighboring municipalities to establish new landmass and expand existing areas for business purposes.
-Which municipalities, and which areas, have not yet been decided.
-Sections of the masses may be deposited in a regulated sea fill.
+The extracted rock mass will be used in the neighboring municipalities to establish new land areas and expand existing areas for business purposes.
+Which municipalities and areas have not yet been decided.
+Sections of the masses may be deposited in a regulated deposit at sea.

 During the construction period, "thresholds" will most likely be in place at both ends of the tunnel – higher than kote -12.
-This would enable dry tunnel operations also below sea level for most of the tunnel.
+This will enable dry tunnel operations to be carried out below sea level for most of the tunnel.